dlsucomet/info-spread/README.md

 # info-spread
-Information spread model for truth and rumor.
+Information spread model for truth and rumor by Miguel Feria, Michael Oliva, Briane Paul Samson and Angelyn Lao